eslager/TGIS504_Winter2023/Lab2-instructions.md

 - Think about where the additional line(s) of code need to be placed within your existing code.
 - Since the from and to points require coordinates, think about how to get those coordinates using variables that are already named in your code.

+### Step 5: Final preparation
+Finally, complete these steps before submitting your work:
-Finally, add a title and brief explanatory text to the map to explain what it does to a potential user of the tool you've built.
-Cite the data sources for the library and hospitals based on the links in Step 1 of these instructions.
-Ensure that the layout works well on both the mobile device simulator and on the desktop browser view.
+* Add a title and brief explanatory text to the map to explain what it does to a potential user of the tool you've built.
+Ensure that  layout works well on both the mobile device simulator and on the desktop browser view.
+* Either with explanatory text or using the [attribution control](https://docs.mapbox.com/mapbox-gl-js/api/markers/#attributioncontrol), cite the data sources for the library and hospitals based on the links in Step 1 of these instructions.
+* Tidy up your code (i.e. delete extraneous line spaces and ensure good tabbing)
+* Optionally, change the basemap or other styling to your liking

 ### Submission